jacoscaz/treesandrobots.github.io/_posts/2025-03-18-dumb-shutters-smart-shutters-zwave.md

 For what it's worth, my experience with SmartStart inclusion was terrible.
 I was not able to make it work at all, not even once, not even after updating the controller's firmware (see below).
-The normal inclusion process, however, worked perfectly and spectacularly well.
+The normal inclusion process, however, worked perfectly well.

 ## Homebridge accessory configuration

-What follows is the configuration template I'm currently using for each of the controllers.
+I'm using [Homebridge][h1] and its [mqttthing plugin][h2] to bridge the gap between the Z-Wave network and the Apple's HomeKit ecosystem.
+What follows is a reference configuration template that maps the MQTT topics managed by Z-Wave JS UI - modelling the state of the Shelly controllers - into the capabilities of an [Apple HomeKit][h3] accessory.

 I will be refining this template over the next few weeks, mainly to try and work around some minor consistency issues with Apple's reporting of the shutters's activation state.